markv12/VertexTextAnimationDemo/README.md

 # Vertex Text Animation Demo

-Based on code from
+Based on code from:

 Batbarian <a href="https://store.steampowered.com/app/837460/Batbarian_Testament_of_the_Primordials/">Steam</a>

 and

 Kingdom of Night <a href="https://store.steampowered.com/app/1094600/Kingdom_of_Night/">Steam</a>

 <a href="">Video Tutorial</a>

-Important Classes/Functions
+Important Classes/Functions:

 `DialogueManager.cs` Line 45 `PlayDialogue` Starts the text animation